 Donald Hall, now retired, has worked as a financial analyst and stockbroker most of his life.
 In that activity he has had to sort out the genuine and possible from the hopeful and unlikely.
 Doing his own investigation he has supported numerous non-profits over the years, including Joe Selvaggio’s initial work as a social advocate, then PPL and then the 1% Club.
 Joe’s work has always met the test.
 Personally, he has an open, sympathetic heart, managed by an appropriate intelligence and discipline: and the organizations he has founded reflect the same considerations.
 I hope I can be useful on the MicroGrants board, as I am proud to serve on it.

 Neda is the Founding Executive Director of Project DIVA, a coaching and mentoring program for 6-12th grade girls in North Minneapolis.
 Neda has been working to empower young people to make informed academic, social, emotional, career, financial and health/wellness decisions since 2008.
 Her dedication and commitment to this mission have caused her to develop a powerful, ongoing program through Project DIVA that trains girls to realize their highest aspirations.
 Over the years Neda’s career has included being a licensed Youth Career Coach and Teen Outreach facilitator.
 Neda is also on the board of the Prodeo Academy.
+In 2018 Neda was awarded a Bush Fellowship grant for her outstanding work with Black female teens.

 Mike is a Sr. VP and Portfolio Manager at Travelers.
 He has extensive experience in the financial world.
 He Certified Financial Analyst and has a B.A. in accounting and economics from the University of St. Thomas and an M.B.A in finance from the University of Minnesota.